-The methods of accumulating and storing the energy generated, until sufficient power has been captured, is the key to developing completely self-powered systems.
+The methods of accumulating and storing the energy generated, until sufficient power has been captured, is the key to develop completely self-powered systems.
 Piezoelectric transduction has received great attention for vibration-to-electric energy conversion over the last five years [12].
 Future applications may include high power output devices (or arrays of such devices) deployed at remote locations to serve as reliable power stations for large systems, wearable electronics.

-Among challenges is the electronic circuitry needed to capture, accumulate and store energy from energy harvesting energy sources.
+Among those challenges is the electronic circuitry needed to capture, accumulate and store energy from energy harvesting energy sources.
 The circuitry must then switch the power from an energy storage device and then supply it to the application.
-In general, energy can be stored in a capacitor, super capacitor, or battery.
+In general, electricity can be stored in various electronic components, such as: capacitors, supercapacitors or batteries.
 Piezoelectric generators are appropriate to convert the smallest mechanical deformations directly into electrical energy.
-Among alternative energy sources, we recall, water energy, solar, wind, heat, etc. It needs to find other methods and possible ways of using energy sources such as mechanical energy.
+Among alternative energy sources remember: water energy, solar, wind, heat, etc. It needs to find other methods and possible ways of using energy sources such as mechanical energy converted into electrical energy.

-Many conventional systems consist of a single piezoceramic in bending mode (unimorph) or two bonded piezoelectric in bending mode (bimorph), but upon the experimental, the validating model had 4.61 % maximum error [9].
+Many conventional systems consist of a single piezoceramic in bending mode (unimorph) or two bonded piezoelectric in bending mode (bimorph), but upon the experimental validating model had 4.61 % maximum error [9].
 Some structures can be tuned to have two natural frequencies relatively close to each other, resulting in the possibility of a broader band energy harvesting system [12] [13].
 The energy produced by these materials is in many cases far too small to directly power an electrical device [11][14].
-Recent studies present the ability to take the energy generated through the vibration of a piezoelectric material and use it to recharging a discharged battery [9].
+Recent studies present the ability to take the energy generated through the vibration of a piezoelectric material was shown to be capable of recharging a discharged battery [9].

-Bimorph actuators consist of two independent flat piezoelectric elements, stacked one on top of the other.
-By driving one element to expand while contracting the other one, the actuator is forced to bend, creating an out-of-plane motion and vibrations [15].
+Bimorph actuators consist of two independent flat piezoelectric elements, stacked on top of the other.
+By driving one element to expand while contracting the other one, the actuator is forced to bend, creating an out-of plane motion and vibrations [15].
 Cantilevered piezoelectric energy harvesters have been investigated in the literature for energy harvesting [12].
-An attractive configuration is to form the piezoceramic into a cantilever arrangement, as shown in Figure 3, where layers of piezoceramics are bonded to a substrate, typically made from a suitable metal.
+A more attractive configuration is to form the piezoceramic into a cantilever arrangement, as shown in Figure 3 where layers of piezoceramics are bonded to a substrate, typically made from a suitable metal.
 This structure allows a lower resonant frequency to be achieved while producing large strains in the piezoceramic.
 Where two layers of piezo material are used, the structure is referred to as a bimorph.
 In this case, the piezo layers may either be connected in series or parallel.
 If only a single piezo layer is used, the structure is referred to as a unimorph [6].